 - A. Perform the following tests and inspections: - 1.
-After installing conductors and cables and before electrical circuitry has been energized, test service entrance and feeder conductors for compliance with requirements.
-Delete first subparagraph below if deleting options in subparagraph above. - 2.
+After installing conductors and cables and before electrical circuitry has been energized, test service entrance and feeder conductors for compliance with requirements. - 2.
 Perform each visual and mechanical inspection and electrical test stated in NETA Acceptance Testing Specification.
-Certify compliance with test parameters. - B. Cables will be considered defective if they do not pass tests and inspections.
+Certify compliance with test parameters.

-A. Drawings and general provisions of the Contract, including General and Supplementary Conditions and Division 01 Specification Sections, apply to this Section.
+A. Drawings and general provisions of the Contract, including General and Supplementary Conditions, apply to this Section.